tatianna10/movie-magic-sept-2025/README.md

 - [ x ] Add route with param for details page
 - [ x ] GetOne movie from service
 - [ x ] Find movie by id from model
-- [  ] Render details page with dynamic data
+- [ x ] Render details page with dynamic data
 ---
 ### Search
 ---